derekshirk/personal-site-2020/posts/2020-website-redesign.md

 ---
 title: Hooray!
 I redesigned my website
-summary: A few notes on my goals, the process, tools, and techniques I used along the way.
+summary: A few notes on my goals, the process, and techniques I used along the way.
 date: 2020-08-27
 tags:
   - post